Mussah254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the working directory to previous one
+script thet changes the working directory to the previous one